sta64960/MIST-5750-Final-Project/README.md

 # Issue Register
 The issue register highlights three priority concerns affecting claim processing efficiency at the organization.
 The delay in obtaining medical reports from health providers, customers failing to provide authorization within the specified timeframe, and invalid basic checks all pose challenges that can lead to increased processing time, potential backlog of claims, and customer dissatisfaction.
 Addressing these issues promptly is crucial to maintain operational efficiency, minimize delays, and uphold customer satisfaction.
 Delay in obtaining medical reports from health providers and customers failing to provide authorization for obtaining medical reports within the specified timeframe are both identified as top priorities (Priority 1 and 2, respectively).
 These delays lead to customer dissatisfaction, potential backlog of claims, increased processing time, and possible financial penalties for delayed claim processing.
 Additionally, errors made by customers in providing accurate information, categorized as Priority 3, contribute to increased workload and cause backlog to process further claims.
 Addressing these issues promptly is crucial to maintain operational efficiency, mitigate delays, and ensure a positive customer experience.
 # Why-Why Analysis
-Issue: Claims are delayed due to obtaining medical ports, why?
-● Junior claims handler takes 10 minutes to request authorization from customer for medical reports, why?
-○ Manually writing and sending of requests as opposed to automated requesting system
-● Variability in customer responsiveness for authorization, why?
-○ Customers are given 14 days to provide authorization before a claim is terminated ○ Customers delay or don’t give authorization at all, why?
-■ Customers may have a lack of urgency for the necessity of authorization, why?
-● Lack of communication detailing authorization importance form insurance company ■ Communication mediums may not be standardized
-● After authorization, Junior claims handler takes 10 minutes to send for medical reports, why?
-○ Manually writing and sending requests as opposed to automated requesting system
-● Variability of responsiveness of medical providers of, why?
-○ Some providers may take up to 30 days to respond with the average being 14 days, why?
-Analysis:
-■ Primary concern of medical providers may not be cooperating in insurance claims process ■ Lack of repercussions for longer response times
-■ Different policies/levels of cooperation in dealing with requests by providers

 The Why-Why diagram is meant to diagnose the causes for why certain bottleneck areas may be occurring.
 It is a way to comprehensively view the underlying causes for, in this case, contributors to delays in insurance processing for long-term claims.
 Different issues are questioned, and then the reason for their occurrence is further questioned to get a complete overview of why delays appear in the process.
 Analyzing the factors for why certain delays may be occurring, and why those factors are occurring is helpful in eventually determining potential changes to certain process elements to increase efficiency.
 This specific diagram breaks down which delays may occur in obtaining medical reports in nested bullet-point form..
 Differing reasons for why these delays may occur are highlighted, such as the amount of time it takes for claims handlers to manually request authorization and reports as well as variability of customers and medical providers.
 Seeing why each factor contributes to delays is crucial in diagnosing potential solutions to increase efficiency.
 For example, automated request responses would decrease the delays associated with manually sending requests.
 Another example of this is looking at the variability in customer responsiveness for receiving claim authorization.
 Knowing that customers may be waiting till the end of their allotted time to send authorization could lead to shortening the allowed time, instilling more urgency into the customer.
 Alternatively, improving communication with the customer about the importance of receiving swift authorization could help decrease delays.
 These potential solutions become more clear after performing a why-why analysis and seeing increasingly specific reasons for delays, which allow for a comprehensive view for why delays may be occurring in the process.
 The diagram becomes a helpful guide when suggesting different improvements to the process to potentially implement into a to-be diagram.